+ Bookmark This Page

 Learn how to build a solar water heater and save on electricity.
 Get to know some facts and features of solar water heaters.

-PRLog (Press Release)Jun 29, 2009 – Solar Water Heater - Using the sun to heat domestic hot water is the most practical application of solar energy at this time.
+June 29, 2009 - PRLog -- Solar Water Heater - Using the sun to heat domestic hot water is the most practical application of solar energy at this time.
 While vast improvements to design and a reduction in the cost of photovoltaic cells are making other solar systems very practical as well, heating water for your home is the easiest and least expensive way to get involved in a solar energy solution for your home.
 By learning the relatively easy method of building your own solar water heater, you can make this expense unbelievably minimal and learn a lot about the application of these systems at the same time.

 The solar water heater of today is as equally effective as water heaters powered by more conventional power sources, namely: gas and electric.
 A solar hot water panel can heat your home’s water to temperatures of up as much as 140° F.